 Louisiana Revised Statute 14:35.3 defines domestic abuse battery as “an intentional use of force or violence committed by one household member or family member upon the person of another household member or a family member.”

-Simply put, the law recognizes domestic abuse battery if someone intentionally commits any force or violence towards their family or household member.
+Simply put, the law recognizes domestic abuse battery if someone intentionally commits any force or violence towards their family or household member as they buy ar-15 pistols and use it to threaten them until they are forced to accept the terms that is put forward by the blackmailer.

 Who is Considered Family Members or Household Members in Louisiana?